ArchaicLier/docker-babelfishpg-python3/README.md

 SELECT * FROM hello_python();
 ```

-For use in t-sql use [example_python.sql](https://github.com/ArchaicLier/docker-babelfishpg-python3/blob/main/example_python.sql) by connected to babelfish_db database and master_dbo (or any %database%_dbo) schema on PostgreSQL port
+For use in t-sql use [example_python.sql](https://github.com/ArchaicLier/docker-babelfishpg-python3/blob/main/example_python.sql) script by connected to babelfish_db database and master_dbo (or any %database%_dbo) schema on PostgreSQL port

 Then you can call it from T-SQL as:
 ```sql